jagregory/abrash-black-book/src/chapter-01.md

 written in assembly, nor are they always particularly well-optimized.
 (In fact, they're often written for *portability*, which has nothing to do with optimization.)
-What's more, they're general-purpose functions, and often can be outperformed by well-but-not- brilliantly-written code that is well-matched to a specific task.
+What's more, they're general-purpose functions, and often can be outperformed by well-but-not-brilliantly-written code that is well-matched to a specific task.
 As an example, consider Listing 1.5, which uses internal buffering to handle blocks of bytes at a time.
 Table 1.1 shows that Listing 1.5 is 2.5 to 4 times faster than Listing